oculus-samples/Unreal-HandGameplay/Plugins/OculusHandTools/README.md

 ### Two-Handed Aiming

-In making *First Steps with Hands*, we discovered that the two handed rifle was very stable and fulfilling to aim with.
-Check out *InteractableTwoHandedArtefact* as an example implementation of this sort of aiming device that can be implemented using the grabbing system.
+During *First Steps with Hands*, we found the two-handed rifle very stable and satisfying to aim.
+The *InteractableTwoHandedArtefact* class shows how to implement this aiming style using the grabbing system.

 ### Example Hands for Tutorials

 <img width="256" src="./Media/tutorialhand.png" />

-The *TutorialHand* actor can be used to display hand poses to the player.
-You can set the pose by setting the [*Pose String*](./README_HandPoseRecognition.md#pose-strings) property.
+Use the *TutorialHand* actor to display hand poses to players.
+Set the pose via the [*Pose String*](./README_HandPoseRecognition.md#pose-strings) property.

 <img width="256" src="./Media/tutorialhand_details.png" />

 ## Future Improvements

-We hope that this showcase will inspire your own work with hand tracking.
-The team is eager to see what you will end up doing with it and how you will improve it.
-We are still working on ways for you to reach out back to us, so that you can share your work with the rest of the Oculus community.
+We hope this showcase inspires your hand tracking projects.
+The team looks forward to seeing your work and improvements.
+We are developing ways for you to share your projects with the Meta Quest community.